"Love recognizes no BARRIERS. It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope." - Maya Angelou

-Barrier Free is a socially engaged art installation of Latino Memphis by artist Yancy Villa-Calvo, about the impact of barriers.
+Barrier Free is a socially engaged art installation by artist Yancy Villa-Calvo to advocate for the work of Latino Memphis, about the impact of barriers.
 Throughout history, humans have built walls to protect, define and divide.
 Some walls are physical, others are intangible barriers.
 Regardless of their composition, barriers keep people from being able to reach their goals or desired destination.

 Building on the current and controversial idea of the proposed wall along the US - Mexico border, the artist is creating an installation that will create awareness and encourage the viewers to pause, reflect and act.

 The installation attempts to be inclusive and open to interpretation.
 Symbols will make reference to barriers around nationality, race, religion, sexual orientation and identity, gender and socioeconomic aspects.
 This project is less about the actual wall and more about the systematic attempts to divide individuals, families and communities.

 Barrier Free Installation includes three main elements.

 A physical barrier with portraits of families and individuals.
 Immigrants, refugees, Jews, LGBT individuals, Muslims, African Americans, Caucasians, Asians and others will represent our city’s diverse tapestry.
 Everyone is an essential part of our community, and separating us, physically, emotionally or in any other form, makes our community incomplete.

 Freestanding life-size mirror & cut-out silhouettes of families surrounding the wall.
 The silhouettes will portray different scenarios: a father carrying a small child, a caregiver pushing a wheelchair, to name a couple.
 Some of the images will be cut out leaving an empty space representing a missing person, underscoring the consequences of barriers.
 Viewers will be a able see their own reflection when standing in front of the silhouettes, provoking empathy.